 Wilmington experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 5.1 months, from May 11 to October 14, during which time the comfort level is muggy, oppressive, or miserable at least 24% of the time.
-The muggiest day of the year is July 23, with muggy conditions 95% of the time.
+The month with the most muggy days in Wilmington is July, with 28.7 days that are muggy or worse.

 Humidity Comfort Levels in Wilmington

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Wilmington experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.7 months, from October 20 to May 10, with average wind speeds of more than 8.1 miles per hour.
 The windiest month of the year in Wilmington is February, with an average hourly wind speed of 9.5 miles per hour.